|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The culture at the National Energy Board (NEB) and the Alberta Energy Board (AEB) of discounting pipeline and related safety matters must change if investors are to realize value from the Alberta tar sands.
 The political appointees to these boards must be replaced and the board decisions made during the last decade must be reviewed and corrected to restore public confidence in these boards.
 There is a whole generation of old pipelines with plastic wrap rather than fused epoxy dielectric coatings.
 The plastic wrap eventually fails due to "tenting" at pipe welds.
 The result is hard to detect external cracks at pipe welds.
 The only certain method of detecting these cracks is via a hydraulic pressure test to the pipe's specified minimum yield stress (SMYS).
 However, in spite of a history of such failures the National Energy Board has bowed to the pipeline industry lobby and has failed to demand essential hydraulic pressure tests and has failed to demand sufficient third party insurance coverage.
 Absent a hydraulic pressure test the only certain solution to this problem is total pipe replacement.
 This pipeline regulatory problem is multiplied by failure by the provinces and municipalities to demand sufficient safety setbacks for new building developments that are adjacent to large diameter high pressure pipeline corridors.

 In British Columbia pipeline problems have been further aggravated by the failure of governments to force Exxon to pay the original court ordered compensation to parties damaged by the Exxon Valdez disaster.
 As a consequence the people of British Columbia have no confidence in the courts or politicians for collecting multi-billion dollar damages and will not allow new heavy oil pipelines through their province unless there are: adequate on-going royalties, adequate third party insurance and adequate emergency response capabilities.
+In spite of verbal assurances the federal government has taken no effective remedial action.
+The only workable methodology is to reduce the density of hydrocarbons that are transported across provincial borders to below the density of warm sea water.
+In practise that density reduction by hydrogenation requires a nuclear reactor to provide the necessary energy without further CO2 emissions.
+The federal government and the Province of Alberta have yet to face that reality.

 The intolerance of BC residents to heavy oil ocean transport has been further aggravated by Canadian federal government indifference to global warming.
 Insect infestations, enabled by global warming, have destroyed much of the BC forest industry, which used to be the largest employer in BC.